chapter twelve

 This chapter covers

-• Understanding how real-world physics improves user experience in animations
+• Using real-world physics to improve user experience in animations

 • Applying velocity and acceleration equations in JavaScript

-• Creating gravity and bouncing effects with mathematical precision
+• Simulating gravity and bouncing effects with mathematical precision

-The secret isn't just making things move, it's making them move the way users expect based on their lifetime of experience with the physical world.
-A modal that slides into view with constant velocity feels robotic and artificial.
-But a modal that starts fast and gradually slows down as it settles into place?
-That feels natural, because that's how objects behave when they're subject to friction and momentum in the real world.
+The secret isn’t just in making things move but making them move the way users expect based on their experience with the physical world.
+A modal dialog that slides into view with constant velocity feels robotic and artificial.
+But a modal that starts fast and gradually slows down as it settles into place feels natural, because that’s how objects behave when they’re subject to friction and momentum in the real world.

 12.1 Understanding motion in UI design